Prefabricated Mature Blood Vessels and Tools for Vascularized 3D Cell Culture

 EasyVasc and CompleteVasc both build on the BasicVasc technology.
 Therefore, BasicVasc will be advanced for high-throughput production of precisely manufactured structures to be ready for the market.
 The other products will be fully developed and characterized to allow improved vascularized tissue production with even more advanced and simpler ready-to-use systems.

-Team and Objectives
+Team and Goals

 This grant will be carried out by a highly motivated team with synergistic expertise in technology, product engineering, and business development, working towards the foundation of a start-up for the commercialization of the technology.